-The radial part of the integral is evaluated and integrated numerically.
-We utilize the expression for the PCF of amorphous arrays from \cite{OE_22_2031_anto}.
-In order to evaluate the improper integrals we truncate the integral at certain interparticle distance.
-Consequently, there are three parameters that determine the accuracy of the integration: resolution of the radial grid, damping of the oscillating part of the integral, and truncation distance.
+The radial integration is performed numerically, during which the improper integrals are truncated at a certain interparticle distance.
+There are three parameters that determine the accuracy of the integration: resolution of the radial grid, damping of the oscillating part of the integral, and truncation distance.
 Equation~\ref{eq:effmedium} is then solved for the scattering coefficients $\bm{b^S}$ by matrix inversion

 Finally, the extinction cross-section is evaluated as a sum of individual VSWFs contributions \cite{Doicu2014}